How Is Munchausen Syndrome Diagnosed?

 Although a person with Munchausen syndrome actively seeks treatment for the various disorders he or she invents, the person often is unwilling to admit to and seek treatment for the syndrome itself.
 This makes treating people with Munchausen syndrome very challenging, and the outlook for recovery poor.

 When treatment is sought, the first goal is to modify the person's behavior and reduce his or her misuse or overuse of medical resources.
 Once this goal is met, treatment aims to work out any underlying psychological issues that may be causing the person's behavior.
+Another key goal is to help patients avoid dangerous and unnecessary medical diagnostic or treatment procedures (such as surgeries), often sought from different doctors who may be unaware that physical symptoms are either being faked or self-inflicted.

 As with other factitious disorders, the primary treatment for Munchausen syndrome is psychotherapy or talk therapy (a type of counseling).
 Treatment usually focuses on changing the thinking and behavior of the individual (cognitive-behavioral therapy).
 Family therapy may also be helpful in teaching family members not to reward or reinforce the behavior of the person with the disorder.